What can we do about it?

 Rein in executive pay

-Even after their reckless behavior caused the financial crisis, CEOs are still paid mind-boggling sums.
-We need to end taxpayer subsidies for CEO bonuses, and force corporations to reveal the ratio between their CEO’s salary and their median employee’s.
+Even after their reckless behavior caused the financial crisis, traders and executives are still paid mind-boggling sums.
+We need to end taxpayer subsidies for corporate bonuses, and force corporations to reveal the ratio between their CEO’s salary and their median employee’s.
 Read on >

 End the “carried interest” tax loophole